Qarik-Group/ultimate-guide-to-bosh/README.md

 The `haproxy` instance has two IP addresses.
 The latter `184.98.185.163` is a public IP on the Internet.
 All the other IPs are private to the vSphere data centre.
 This `haproxy` instance is an inbound HTTP load balancer and has a statically assigned public IP for the benefit of configuring the external CloudFlare service which sits in front receiving https://ci.starkandwayne.com traffic.

 The labels for processes above come directly from inside the running instances.
 We will now look inside the `worker` instance and match up where this information comes from.

+## Instances and Cloud servers

+Throughout this Ultimate Guide to BOSH we will refer to Instances and Cloud Servers.
+They are related but different.
+BOSH instances are a permanent component of a BOSH deployment.
+The terminology "Cloud Server" will be a generic reference to the compute infrastructure where processes are running.

+In your environments, Cloud Servers are the actual virtual machines, physical machines (some CPIs work with bare machines), or containers (some CPIs provision Linux containers).
+Throughout the Ultimate Guide to BOSH I will try to use the generic terminology "cloud server" to represent the unit of running infrastructure.
+In your day-to-day operations you will normally call them VMs, machines, or containers because you will know what infrastructure you're using.

+For example, in most production environments you will be using a CPI that manages virtual machines (Amazon AWS, Google Compute, Microsoft Azure, VMWare vSphere, OpenStack).

+During the life of a deployment, one Instance will map to one Cloud Server most of the time.
+Sometimes the Cloud Server might be accidentally missing or being deliberately replaced.

+A BOSH deployment with 5 `zookeeper` instances will always display 5 results with the `bosh instances` command.

 ## SSH